SAP/code-pal-for-abap/docs/checks/constants-interface.md

 ### How does the check work?

-The check searches for interfaces containing only constants.
+The "Constant Interface" check searches for interfaces containing only constants.

 ### Which attributes can be maintained?